-Read, and be shaken by your shoulders: the open-world zombie game you’ve probably always wanted exists.
-It’s called Day Z.
+Read, and be shaken by your shoulders: the open-world zombie game you've probably always wanted exists.
+It's called

 It runs as a mod for Arma 2: Combined Operations, in a haunted version of Arma's 225 km² imitation of the Czech Republic, Chernarus.
 It isn't perfect.
 The servers are usually full.
 But it is an incredible adaptation of the things Arma does well: emergent gameplay, making you feel vulnerable and powerful, decision making, managing supplies, and tense teamwork.

-Check our our Day Z interview with the mod's creator here.
+with the mod's creator here.

 How does Day Z work?